Did you know that rejection actually hurts, as in physical pain?

 If you formulate your requests with these points in mind, people will be more likely to help you.

-Tip #4: Find the right person to ask
+#4: Identify the right person to ask

 For example, if you need help with a task at work, it’s only natural to ask the person on your team you’re closest to.